Anirudh-RV/DataAnnotationEndToEndSystem/README.md

 2. Download not happening through nodeserver
 3. Dividevideo file does not check if Dividedframes folder exists

-# NEVER PUSH OR COMMIT WITH WEIGHTS IN THE FOLDER
+# NEVER PUSH OR COMMIT WITH WEIGHTS IN THE FOLDER UNLESS USING .GITIGNORE

 # Steps to run the application (may involve downloading mongo,go libraries and setting up django environment)
 1. clone the git